mrkvon/kanthaus.online/user/pages/15.governance/10.constitution/default.en.md

 1. The procedure is initiated when all in-space Members and Volunteers have been notified of a clear and explicit proposal from a Member or Volunteer which—
 	1. has the support of at least 1 other Member or Volunteer, and
 	1. does not go against any other Collective Change made within the last 6 days.
-1. The primary phase of the procedure, lasts at least 3 days during which Members should consider the initial proposal and may create alternative proposals.
-At the end of this phase a list of proposals is created by gathering—
+1. The creation phase of the procedure lasts at least 3 days during which Volunteers and Members should consider the initial proposal and may create alternative proposals.
+At the end of this phase the proposals are listed with the addition of two control proposals—
-	1. the initial proposal and any alternative proposals,
-	1. a 'status quo' control proposal (i.e. 'keep things as they are/change nothing',) and
+	1. 'status quo' (i.e. 'keep things as they are/change nothing',) and
-	1. an 'escalate procedure' control proposal (i.e. 'switch to Constitutional Change'.)
+	1. 'escalate procedure' (i.e. 'switch to Constitutional Change'.)
-1. The secondary phase of the procedure lasts at least 3 days during which Members should individually yet identifiably score the listed proposals from a range of +3 (indicating total support) to -3 (indicating total opposition.)
-At the end of the secondary phase—
+1. The decision phase of the procedure lasts at least 3 days during which Volunteers and Members should individually yet identifiably score the listed proposals from a range of +3 (indicating total support) to -3 (indicating total opposition.)
+At the end of the decision phase—
 	1. negative scores are multiplied by a factor of 3 (e.g. a score of -2 becomes -6,)
 	1. the adjusted scores for each proposal are totalled,
 	1. the proposal with the highest total is selected, and